tdwg/process/review_manager.md

 Submission materials for review will be made available pending your acceptance to undertake this task.
 Notice that the anonymous expert review is followed by a public review period.
 More information about the TDWG review process is available at {link-to-this-document}.

-Please disclose if you have a conflict of interest with the content of the manuscript or the authors.
+Please disclose if you have a conflict of interest with the content of the manuscript or the authors that might affect your ability to provide an unbiased review.

 ## 5.3 Example of Public Review Announcement